 Students who have been admitted to PhD candidacy may also pursue a variety of dissertation writing awards.
-These include Marty Center fellowships; Provost's, Harper, and Mellon awards (on campus); and other, off-campus opportunities, such as the Newcombe Fellowship (see "Further Resources").
+These include the Divinity School's Martin Marty Center Jr. Dissertation Fellowships; the Provost, Harper, and Mellon Dissertation Fellowship awards (see Additional Funding); and other, off-campus opportunities, such as the Newcombe Fellowship (see "Further Resources").

 MA students are eligible for financial aid for the equivalent of two years of Full-Time Residence.
 The Committee on Admissions and Aid makes awards at the time of admission, and offers for the initial year will be automatically renewed for the second year, pending satisfactory academic progress.
 (MA students who are subsequently admitted to the PhD program will receive the standard University of Chicago Fellowship for PhD students.
 See Aid for PhD students for more information).

 All admitted MA applicants who request financial assistance are considered for the following awards, and no supplemental application form is required.